Find Affordable College Courses

 Detroit, MI

 With a ranking of #10, Wayne State University did quite well on this year’s best schools for fine and studio arts students.
-Located in the large city of Detroit, Wayne State is a public school with a fairly large student population.
+Located in the large city of Detroit, Wayne State is a public college with a fairly large student population.

 Fine Arts majors at Wayne State take out an average of $33,449 in student loans while working on their egree.